awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

    1. Determine the IP address to use to connect to EC2 instances in your VPC using Secure Shell \(SSH\)\.
 To determine your public IP address, in a different browser window or tab, you can use the service at [https://checkip\.amazonaws\.com](https://checkip.amazonaws.com)\.
 An example of an IP address is `203.0.113.25/32`\.

-      If you are connecting through an internet service provider \(ISP\) or from behind your firewall without a static IP address, you need to find out the range of IP addresses used by client computers\.
+      In many cases, you might connect through an internet service provider \(ISP\) or from behind your firewall without a static IP address\.
+If so, find the range of IP addresses used by client computers\.
 **Warning**
 If you use `0.0.0.0/0` for SSH access, you make it possible for all IP addresses to access your public instances using SSH\.
 This approach is acceptable for a short time in a test environment, but it's unsafe for production environments\.
 In production, authorize only a specific IP address or range of addresses to access your instances using SSH\.

    1. In the **Inbound rules** section, choose **Add rule**\.

    1. Set the following values for your new inbound rule to allow SSH access to your Amazon EC2 instance\.
-If you do this, you can connect to your Amazon EC2 instance to install the web server and other utilities, and to upload content for your web server\.
+If you do this, you can connect to your Amazon EC2 instance to install the web server and other utilities\.
+You also connect to your EC2 instance to upload content for your web server\.
       + **Type:** **SSH**
       + **Source:** The IP address or range from Step a, for example: **203\.0\.113\.25/32**\.